MaelAbgrall/HardwareforAI/README.md

 - thermal overload (your computer will slow down to not break or burn, thus longer training)

 ## Cloud computing
-Cloud computing is a good option if you don't have a budget or if you are not serious about AI.
+Cloud computing is a good option if you don't have a budget or if you are just starting AI.
 However, in the long run, it becomes extremely expensive.
-Please note that's I'm talking here about rented "cloud computing" (like GCP, AWS, etc), your server rack in the basement does not count as cloud computing.
+Please note that's I'm talking here about rented "cloud computing" (like GCP, AWS, etc).

 **pro:**
 - no need for maintenance (you can start training in less than 15min)
 - access to pro-level hardware is very cheap as long as you don't use it too much

 **con:**
-- the price depends on usage, in the long run this will become extremely expensive
+- the price depends on usage, this is not a long term solution.

 ## Pre-build
-Those computers are very powerful usually.
 There is two types of prebuilds:
 -  the ones by big companies (Asus, MSI, etc): This can range from "gamer computers" (not very recommended) to server grade systems.
 Those are usually more expensives, but answer specific needs too.
-They are not the best in term of money/computation power.
+They are not the best in term of money over computation power.
 -  built by independent/small professionals (for example electronic hardware stores such as LDLC in France, Overclocker in the UK, Puget system in the US, but other very small companies can propose this too).
 Those are usually the same as homemade computers, except someone does it for you.
-Sometimes they do not propose as fine personalisations as you could do by yourself.
+Sometimes they do not propose as much personalisation as you could do by yourself.

 ## Homemade
 The best option in my opinion.
 You will put only what you need on your computer, this will allow a very wise usage of your money.
 They can also easily be upgraded